Main Gestalt Real-Time Reviews Website: http://www.nemonymous.com

 Then lived in Colchester from 1955, Lancaster University 66-69, and then Croydon area until 1994.

-Resident in Clacton on Sea for twenty years and counting…
+Resident in Clacton on Sea for twenty seven years and still counting…

 DF Lewis: First novel published at the age of 63 (2011).
 Creator of Nemonymous from 2001.

 Over a thousand published fiction works from 1986-2000.
 Inventor of gestalt real-time reviewing from 2008.
 Publisher of other authors.

 “’Tis well we know you were loth to leave us, winding your hobbledehorn, right royal post, but, aruah sure, pulse of our slumber, dreambookpage, by the grace of Votre Dame, when the natural morning of your nocturne blankmerges into the national morning of golden sunup…” –Finnegans Wake

 I feel this is early days in nailing eventernal slumber.
 We have hardly scratched the surface.
 Or maybe we have already nailed it.
 ‘Drowsy with Divinity’.
 Our backs turned on life but still conscious of the flame within.